Sustainable Commercial Design

 Responsibly sourced wood remains at the forefront of sustainable material design in commercial construction.

-Technically beautiful as it is naturally, certified sustainable wood provides a high level of durability and can be harvested from forests that are sustainably managed for long-term environmental sustainability.
+Technically beautiful as it is, certified sustainable wood offers high durability and can be harvested from sustainably managed forests that support long-term environmental sustainability.

-Contemporary commercial developments increasingly require timber to comply with strict sustainability certification.
+Also, contemporary commercial developments increasingly require timber to meet strict sustainability certification requirements.

 The increased use of modular systems in business design is a sign of increasing awareness of lifecycle thinking.